Randy Paul Gage

-Randy Paul Gage (born April 6, 1959) is an American author and motivational speaker.
+Randy Gage (born April 6, 1959) is an American author and motivational speaker.
 He is known for writing self-help books and lectures on success and prosperity.

 Early life and education

 Gage was raised by his mother.
 After being charged with armed robbery at age 15 to fund a drug deal, he was expelled from Madison West High School and served time in juvenile jail.
-Released on probation in 1975, he moved to Miami, Florida and worked as a dishwasher in a Pancake house on minimum wage, becoming a manager at the age of 16.
-At the age of 20, he started in the network marketing industry with Amway.
-At 30 he opened his second pizza restaurant, but after it failed was left heavily in debt.
+Gage turned his life around and became a successful entrepreneur and later an author, writing 15 books.

 Career

-Gage is an American author who has written 13 books.
+Gage is an American author who has written 15 books.